organisciak/dissertation/document/1_intro.md

 These are viewed in the space of subjective and objective types of tasks.

 It is important to stay aware of the broader space of crowdsourcing and how characteristics of paid microtasks generalize to it.
-However, as the typology presented in _Chapter 3_ makes clear, crowdsourcing is a broad expanse; the treatment here is controlled to a subset pertinent to information science research.
+However, as the chapter _A Typology for Crowdsourcing_ makes clear, crowdsourcing is a broad expanse; the treatment here is controlled to a subset pertinent to information science research.

 Details of each part of this scope will follow -- crowdsourcing metadata, microtasks, paid crowd platforms, and subjective/objective crowdsourcing -- but it is important to understand why it matters first.